mgijax/fewi/HMDCREADME.md

 #### Disease Controller
   1. Sets the disease loading to true
   2. Runs the Ajax search method
-  3. Sets the result count based on the data coming back form the server
+  3. Sets the result count based on the data coming back from the server
   4. Runs the filter method
   5. Removed any filters from the original filter set
   6. Sets the disease loading to false